Wolferado/wolferado-portfolio/README.md

 # Wolferado Portfolio

 > [!WARNING]
 > This is an outdated branch with portfolio made on React.js.
-Proceed to the new one with Next.js.
+Proceed to the new one with Next.js. <br />
+> Portfolio made on Next.js can be found [here](/../next-main/).

 > [!NOTE]
 > This repository contains code for React website that contains information about me, my skills & interests and projects that I have done.
 Development is sped up thanks to Career Day 2024 which is going to be on 8th of March.